Exposure Monitoring for Hexavalent Chromium

 Summary

 In conclusion, when employees are potentially exposed to Cr(VI), the exposures should be assessed by exposure monitoring and/or through the use of objective data.
 When conducting exposure monitoring, be sure to use the appropriate sampling and analytical method (i.e., OSHA ID-215 or equivalent) and segregate potential exposures by Similar Exposure Groups.
-Exposure factors such as the welding process, chromium content in the welding wire, chromate coatings on the base metal, welding rate, welding position, use of local exhaust ventilation, welding environment, general/dilution ventilation and natural air currents, and other welding (or allied processes) performed in the area should be considered when developing an exposure monitoring strategy.
+Exposure factors such as the welding process, chromium content in the welding wire, chromate coatings on the base metal, welding rate, welding position, use of local exhaust ventilation, welding environment, general/dilution ventilation, and natural air currents, and other welding (or allied processes) performed in the area should be considered when developing an exposure monitoring strategy.

 References